-Clarification Statement: Clarification Statement: Emphasis is on balanced (Newton's First Law) and unbalanced forces in a system, qualitative comparisons of forces, mass and changes in motion (Newton's Second Law); frame of reference; and specification of units.
+Clarification Statement: Emphasis is on balanced (Newton's First Law) and unbalanced forces in a system, qualitative comparisons of forces, mass and changes in motion (Newton's Second Law); frame of reference; and specification of units.
 An increase in force can be caused by increasing the mass, the acceleration, or both the mass and acceleration of an object.
 An example of evidence could include reasoning from mathematical expressions (F=ma).
-Assessment Boundary: Assessment is limited to forces and changes in motion in one-dimension in an inertial reference frame and to change in one variable at a time.
+Assessment Boundary: Assessment is limited to forces and changes in motion in one-dimension in an inertial reference frame and a change in one variable at a time.
 Assessment does not include the use of trigonometry.

-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Planning and Carrying Out Investigations: The motion of an object is determined by the sum of the Stability and Change: Plan an investigation individually and collaboratively; identify independent and forces acting on it; if the total force on the object is not zero its motion will change.
-Explanations of stability and change in natural or dependent variables and controls, what tools are needed to do the gathering, how measurements will be recorded, and how The greater the mass of the object, the greater the force needed to achieve the same change in motion.
-For any given object, a larger force causes a larger designed systems can be constructed by examining the changes over time and many data are needed to support a claim. change in motion. forces at different scales.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Planning and Carrying Out Investigations: Plan an investigation individually and collaboratively; identify independent and dependent variables and controls, what tools are needed to do the gathering, how measurements will be recorded, and how many data are needed to support a claim.
+The motion of an object is determined by the sum of the forces acting on it; if the total force on the object is not zero its motion will change.
+The greater the mass of the object, the greater the force needed to achieve the same change in motion.
+For any given object, a larger force causes a larger change in motion.
+Stability and Change: Explanations of stability and change in natural or designed systems can be constructed by examining the changes over time and forces at different scales.

-8.PS2.3 Ask questions about data to determine the factors that affect the strength of electric and magnetic forces.
+Motion and Stability: Forces and Interactions (PS2) 8.PS2.3 Ask questions about data to dete rmine the factors that affect the strength of electric and magnetic forces.
 Clarification Statement: Examples of devices that use electric and magnetic forces could include electromagnets, electric motors, or generators.
 Examples of data could include the effect of the number of turns of wire on the strength of an electromagnet, or the effect of increasing the number or strength of magnets on the speed of an electric motor.
 Assessment Boundary: Assessment about questions that require quantitative answers is limited to proportional reasoning.
 Assessment of Coulomb's Law is not intended.

-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Asking Questions: Ask questions that can be investigated within the scope of the classroom, outdoor environment, and museums and other public facilities with available resources and, when appropriate, frame a hypothesis based on observations and scientific principles. • Electric and magnetic (electromagnetic) forces can be attractive or repulsive, and their sizes depend on the magnitudes of the charges, currents, or magnetic strengths involved and on the distances between the interacting objects.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Asking Questions: Ask questions that can be investigated within the scope of the classroom, outdoor environment, and museums and other public facilities with available resources and, when appropriate, frame a hypothesis based on observations and scientific principles.
+Electric and magnetic (electromagnetic) forces can be attractive or repulsive, and their sizes depend on the magnitudes of the charges, currents, or magnetic strengths involved and on the distances between the interacting objects.
 Cause and Effect: Cause and effect relationships may be used to predict phenomena in natural or designed systems.